mwiater1/CSC435-Web-Services/README.md

 ### Features
 All of the features of Newsly will be available through the REST API as well as the Web UI.
-The features listed below are ones not offered by the underlying [New API][1].
+The features listed below are ones not offered by the underlying [News API][1].
 All of the features of the underlying API will be available by default from Newsly.

 - Article search.